macedojleo/ansible-vault-sheet-cheat/README.md

 Encrypting files
 ----------------

+## Ansible Vault encrypts variables and files so you can protect sensitive content such as passwords or keys rather than leaving it visible as plaintext in playbooks or roles.

 |     Comments  | Command |
 |    :---:     |     :---:   |
 | Create Encrypted File  | $ ansible-vault create file.yaml |